lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Note that the SCHC Receiver-Abort has the same header as a SCHC ACK message.
 The bits that follow the SCHC Receiver-Abort header look like a truncated Bitmap set to 1 up to the first L2 Word boundary, followed by an extra L2 Word full of 1's.
 Such a bit pattern never occurs in a regular SCHC ACK.
-This is how the SCHC Receiver-Abort message is recognized.
+This is how the fragment sender recognizes a SCHC Receiver-Abort.

-The Rule ID and DTag values in the SCHC Receiver-Abort message MUST be identical to the ones used in the fragments of the SCHC Packet the transmission of which is being aborted.

 A SCHC Receiver-Abort is aligned to L2 Words, by design.
 Therefore, padding MUST NOT be appended.

 The SCHC Sender-Abort MUST NOT be acknowledged.

 ## SCHC F/R modes {#FragModes}

+This specification includes several SCHC F/R modes, which allow for

+- a range of reliability options, such as optional SCHC Fragment retransmission
+- support of different LPWAN characteristics, such as variable MTU.

+More modes may be defined in the future.

 ### No-ACK mode {#No-ACK-subsection}

+The No-ACK mode has been designed under the assumption that data unit out-of-sequence delivery does not occur between the entity performing fragmentation and the entity performing reassembly.
+This mode supports LPWAN technologies that have a variable MTU.

 In No-ACK mode, there is no feedback communication from the fragment receiver to the fragment sender.
 The sender just transmits all the SCHC Fragments blindly.

-This mode has been designed under the assumption that data unit out-of-sequence delivery does not occur between the entity performing fragmentation and the entity performing reassembly.
-This mode supports LPWAN technologies that have variable MTU.

-SCHC ACK or SCHC ACK REQ MUST NOT be sent.
-SCHC Sender-Abort MAY be sent.
-SCHC Receiver-Abort MUST NOT be sent.
+The tile sizes are not required to be uniform.
 Windows are not used.
-Therefore, the W field MUST NOT be present.
 The Retransmission Timer is not used.
 The Attempts counter is not used.
-At the receiver, one Inactivity Timer MUST be maintained for each pair of Rule ID and optional DTag values.
-The Inactivity Timer expiration value is based on the characteristics of the underlying LPWAN technology and MUST be defined in a Profile.

-The presence and size of the MIC and DTag fields MUST be defined by each Profile.
+Each Profile MUST specify which Rule ID value(s) is (are) allocated to this mode.
+For brevity, the rest of {{No-ACK-subsection}} only refers to Rule ID values that are allocated to this mode.

+The W field MUST NOT be present in the SCHC F/R messages.
+SCHC ACK MUST NOT be sent.
+SCHC ACK REQ MUST NOT be sent.
+SCHC Sender-Abort MAY be sent.
+SCHC Receiver-Abort MUST NOT be sent.

-The size of the FCN field is RECOMMENDED to be 1 bit but it MAY be defined by each Profile.
+The value of N (size of the FCN field) is RECOMMENDED to be 1, but a Profile MAY specify a different value.

+Each Profile, for each Rule ID value, MUST define

+- the presence or absence of the DTag field in the SCHC F/R messages, as well as its size if it is present,
+- the presence or absence of the MIC field in the SCHC F/R messages, as well as its size if it is present,
+- the expiration time of the Inactivity Timer

+Each Profile, for each Rule ID value, MAY define

+- a value of N different from the recommend one,
+- what values will be sent in the FCN field, for values different from the All-1 value.

+The receiver, for each pair of Rule ID and optional DTag values, MUST maintain

+- one Inactivity Timer

 #### Sender behaviour

-The sender MUST use the same Rule ID and optional DTag pair for all the SCHC Fragments for a given SCHC Packet.
+At the beginning of the fragmentation of a new SCHC Packet, the fragment sender MUST select a Rule ID and optional DTag value pair for this SCHC Packet.
+For brevity, the rest of {{No-ACK-subsection}} only refers to SCHC F/R messages bearing the Rule ID and optional DTag values hereby selected.

-Each SCHC Fragment MUST contain exactly one tile in its payload.
+Each SCHC Fragment MUST contain exactly one tile in its Payload.
+The tile MUST be at least the size of an L2 Word.
 The sender MUST transmit the SCHC Fragments messages in the order that the tiles appear in the SCHC Packet.
 Except for the last tile of a SCHC Packet, each tile MUST be of a size that complements the SCHC Fragment Header so